 Modern medicine has embraced turmeric, with over 3,000 publications dealing with the root over the past 25 years.
 Some of the most recent studies have involved turmeric’s effects on the skin.
 In addition to scientific evidence, we have other clues as to how turmeric may help us to look younger.

 In a 2009 animal study, researchers applied turmeric extract to skin that had been damaged by long-term, low-dose ultraviolet radiation.
 They found that it protected the skin from UV rays, prevented the formation of wrinkles, helped retain skin elasticity, and reduced the appearance of dark spots.
 Wow!

-Two years later, a study had turmeric extract mixed into a skin cream, and then applied to skin for six weeks.
-Results showed that the cream protected the skin from the sun, and also improved its ability to naturally moisturize itself.
+Two years later, a study had turmeric extract mixed into a skin cream and then applied to the skin for six weeks.
+Results showed that the cream protected the skin from the sun and also improved its ability to naturally moisturize itself.
 The researchers suggested that the extract could be incorporated into sunscreen formulas.